lexnederbragt/teaching-portfolio/pub/mappe.md

 discussion.
 Students and Teaching Assistants really like the "Menti's", as they are fondly called.
 It is an easy form of Active Learning that helps create a dynamic group session or lecture.
-A drawback is that executing Multiple Choice Questions take time.
-I usually use no more than 4 questions, and those easily take up half an hour or more.
+A drawback is that executing Multiple Choice Questions takes time.
+I usually use no more than 4 questions concurrently, and those easily take up half an hour or more.
 Ideally, I would be able to always see the tally of votes for all questions to be able to filter out the ones that are too easy for next time, but is it challenging to collect that data from all Teaching Assistants.